Expert Guidance for Selling your property in Cascais

 Extractable Summary

-The data reality (sold vs asking)
+The data reality (sold vs asking, and why municipal averages can misprice a property)

-• Sold medians (official local stats): Cascais €4,713/m², Lisbon €5,000/m² (Q3 2025).
+• Sold medians (official local stats): Cascais €4,654/m², Lisbon €5,198/m² (Q4 2025).

-• Asking price index (Idealista): Cascais €5,614/m² (January 2026).
-Useful for competition, but it’s not the deed price.
+• Asking price index (Idealista): Cascais €5,614/m² (January 2026) — useful for competition, but not the deed price.

-Think of it like this: asking prices are “what sellers want”.
-Sold prices are “what buyers proved”.
+Think of it like this: asking prices are "what sellers want."
+Sold prices are "what buyers proved."

 How to read the market correctly (without fooling yourself)